Fmaxv60/Cineclub-site/README.md

 ## Community
 Cineclub is a community-driven project.
 Ideas, bug reports, and contributions are welcome.

-## About the Author
-Cineclub is created by fmaxv60.
-The goal is to make it easier for friends to plan movie sessions and share opinions in one place.

-## Contributing
-Contributions are welcome.
-Feel free to open issues, suggest features, or submit pull requests.

 ## Contact
 Reach out on GitHub: https://github.com/Fmaxv60/Cineclub